-Lisa writes: I have survived two decades of parenting by talking to myself.
-My incantations are my alter ego reminding me to put things in perspective, step back and take a breath and that things will probably be okay.
-So while the mom voice in my head is shrieking, at myself or my kids, there is a calmer quieter voice, talking to myself, reminding me to count to ten before I speak.
-I suspect that the calm, ever-so-sensible voice I hear in my head is my husband’s.
+I have survived two decades of parenting by talking to myself.
+My incantations are my alter ego reminding me to put things in perspective, step back and take a breath and things will probably be okay.
+So while the mom voice in my head is shrieking, at myself or my kids, there is a calmer quieter voice, talking to myself, reminding me to both breathe and think before I speak.

 Well, at least no one was hurt.
 My kids have smashed walls (who knew drywall was so easy go through), cars (ah yes, well) and every toy of value they were ever given.
 Boys seem to have a seek and destroy mechanism that is programmed from birth so this was one of the first parenting phrases I learned to say to myself.
 I still say it to myself when they call and begin the conversation with, “Mom, there is something I need to tell you….”

 He doesn’t mean that, he really doesn’t.
 The first time one of my kids railed at me with the words, “you don’t understand anything, anything!”
 I had to repeat these words.
 My crime?
 I had scheduled a play date for a fifth grader without asking first.
-This refrain works in response to a wide variety of invectives from, “You are ruining my life”, to everyone’s favorite, “I hate you” to my polite child’s “I don’t really like you right now.”
+This refrain works in response to a wide variety of invectives from, “You are ruining my life”, to everyone’s favorite, “I hate you” to my most polite child’s “I don’t really like you right now.”
+We are parents, we should by now understand anger and more important understand that He Doesn’t Really Mean That.

 Lots of people have baby vomit in their hair.
 I told myself this more than once while standing in front of the bathroom mirror in the bank at which I worked.
 It was not true, but my other option was to burst into a flood of tears over the way I must have smelled.
 And telling myself this made me feel better.